 (vii) Each Black Start Resource must pass the Next Start Resource Test once every five years.

+(e) The “BSS Back-up Fuel Switching Test” shall:

+(i) Demonstrate a Black Start Resource’s ability to successfully switch to a BSS Back-up Fuel source;

+(ii) Demonstrate the ability of the Black Start Resource to start itself, or start from a normally open interconnection to another provider not inside the ERCOT interconnection, without support from the ERCOT System and while operating on the BSS Back-up Fuel source;

+(iii) Demonstrate the ability of the Black Start Resource to remain stable (in both frequency and voltage) while operating on BSS Back-up Fuel source and supplying only its own auxiliary Loads or Loads in the immediate area for at least ten minutes; and

+(iv) Demonstrate that there is a sufficient amount of BSS Back-up Fuel to satisfy the requirement in paragraph (10) of Section 3.14.2, Black Start.

+(f) The BSS Back-up Fuel Switching Test will be conducted on odd numbered years and may, at ERCOT’s discretion, also be

+(i) Performed as part of the Basic Starting Test if the Black Start Resource does not have to come Off-Line to switch to BSS Back-up Fuel or

+(ii) As a stand-alone test.

 (4) Each qualified Black Start Resource shall perform a Black Start Resource Availability Test quarterly unless the Black Start Resource has successfully started and operated at LSL or higher for at least four consecutive Settlement Intervals during the quarter.
 The Black Start Resource’s cost to perform a Black Start Availability Test may be a component of the overall bid for BSS but ERCOT will not separately compensate QSEs representing Black Start Resources for such testing.
 ERCOT, at its sole discretion, may grant an exemption of the Black Start Resource Availability Test for QSEs whose Black Start Resources have responded as instructed by ERCOT during an EEA event.

 (5) The Black Start Resource Availability Test shall be scheduled by ERCOT.
 Upon receipt of notification for a Black Start Resource Availability Test, the QSE representing the Black Start Resource shall send confirmation to ERCOT of its intent to comply with the test or submit a request to reschedule along with justification for the request.